CMHAAorg/cmhaa-website/site/content/resources/it’s-time-to-change-the-way-we-talk-about-mental-health-in-the-workplace.md

 ---
 title: It’s time to change the way we talk about mental health in the workplace
-meta_keywords: Mental Awareness, CMHAA, Keyword, Keyword.
+meta_keywords: "Mental Awareness, CMHAA, National Communications Charter, "
-meta_description: This is a detailed description of the page.
+meta_description: CMHAA has become a signatory to the National Communications Charter, a resource that guides the way organisations talk about mental health and suicide prevention.
+It promotes safe, inclusive language with the aim of reducing workplace stigma and promoting help-seeking behaviour.
 banner_title: It’s time to change the way we talk about mental health in the workplace
 banner_description: Becoming a signatory to the National Communications Charter
 banner_image: ""